malocclusion teeth

 Conclusion

 Now we know that Malocclusion is when our teeth don't fit together right, and it's a usual problem for many people.
 It can mess up your mouth and how you feel about your appearance.
 Knowing why it happens, the different types, and how to prevent it is essential.
-Things like early intervention, keeping your mouth clean, avoiding bad oral habits, and seeing the dentist often can help prevent it.
+If your dentist suspects a misalignment issue, they’ll likely refer you to an orthodontist Things like early intervention, keeping your mouth clean, avoiding bad oral habits, and seeing the dentist often can help prevent it.
 If you fix it early and keep an eye on things, you can stop it from happening or getting worse.
 Having a beautiful smile and good oral hygiene is in your hands now!

 You may also like